 Fifth Generation (A90) – 2019–Present

-After a long hiatus, Toyota revived the Supra in 2019 in collaboration with BMW.
-The latest Supra is powered by a BMW-sourced B58 engine, a 3.0L turbocharged inline-six producing 382 hp.
-While some purists were skeptical about the collaboration, the B58 has proven to be an exceptional powerplant with strong aftermarket support.
+After a 17-year hiatus, Toyota revived the Supra in collaboration with BMW.
+The A90 Supra is powered by the B58, a 3.0L turbocharged inline-six sourced from BMW.
+Producing 382 horsepower in U.S. specification, the B58 has proven to be a refined, powerful, and highly tunable engine.

 Why the Supra Engine is So Special